 If you’re smart enough to know that you’re here, Becker wrote, you’re also smart enough to know that your life will someday end.
 It can be terrifying to realize that not only will you die some day, but that you can die at any time for reasons that you can’t anticipate or control.

-“Like it or not,” Solomon says, “We’re living, breathing pieces of defecating meat that aren’t more significant or enduring than lizards or potatoes.”
+“Like it or not,” Solomon said, “We’re living, breathing pieces of defecating meat that aren’t more significant or enduring than lizards or potatoes.”

 Solomon and his colleagues found Becker's ideas both extremely profound and extremely simple.
 Inspired, they brought people into the lab, reminded some of their mortality—but not others—and watched how it affected their choices, thoughts, and behaviors.